NOTABLE MASTERS OF BAGUAZHANG:

-From 1881-1969 in Hebei province, while living, he was a member of the Beijing Athletic Association.
-He was a well known Master in Xing Yi and Bagua.
-During his youth he learned Bagua and was the disciple of Li Wen Biao, who was the disciple of the famous Bagua Master, Chen Ting Hua.
-Afterwards he became the disciple of Hao Eng Guang, who was the disciple of Grandmaster Li Cun Yi.
-Under Hao Eng Guang Luo Xing Wu learned Xing Yi and received the essence of the art.
+Luo Xingu Wu (1881-1969) was a well-known Master in both Xingyi Quan and Bagua Zhang, based out of Hebei province, and a member of the Beijing Athletic Association.
+During his youth he learned Bagua and was the disciple of Li Wen Biao, who himself was the disciple of the famous Bagua Master, Chen Ting Hua.
+He later became the disciple of Hao Eng Guang, who was the disciple of Grandmaster Li Cun Yi.
+Under Hao Eng Guang, Luo Xing Wu learned Xingyi and received the essence of the art.

 Luo Xing Wu was brave, high in stature, strongly built and had powerful arm strength.
 But while learning, he did not rely on his innate gifts and still practiced diligently all year round regardless of the weather.
-Everyday at 3 or 4 AM in the morning he would get up and practice Bagua.
-In the city of Shenyang the freezing weather was at twenty degrees below zero; in order to enhance his internal power, when he practiced, he did not wear any clothing for the upper body.
-During the night when the wind was cold enough to pierce the bone, Master Luo Xing Wu would continuously walk the Bagua circle and constantly alternate from one Bagua palm to another.
+He would wake up at 3 or 4 AM every day to practice Bagua.
+In the city of Shenyang the freezing weather was at twenty degrees below zero; in order to enhance his internal power, he did not wear any clothing for the upper body when he practiced.
+At night, when the wind was cold enough to pierce the bone, Master Luo Xing Wu would continuously walk the Bagua circle and constantly alternate from one Bagua palm to another.
 His back would be drenched with sweat and the sweat would turn to frost but regardless, he did not mind the hardship and continued to practice until the sunrise.
 However he regarded the summer, under the conditions of the unbearable scorching heat, as being the best opportunity for practice.
-Besides his perseverance in training, he carried with both hands, a steel rod while changing the Bagua palms in order to further strengthen his internal power.
+Besides his perseverance in training, he carried a steel rod with both hands while changing the Bagua palms in order to further strengthen his internal power.

 Luo Xing Wu was easy going, righteous and heavily emphasized on martial etiquette.
 At one time a Russian circus passed by Shenyang and because another indigenous circus was performing at the same time, and competed with their business, the Russians sent over twenty strong men to the circus to cause trouble.
 When the Russians were bullying the Chinese, Luo Xing Wu happened to passed by and when he saw what was happening, he became infuriated and rushed into the crowd.
 With his fists of steel, he pummeled the Russians causing them to be soundly defeated.
 The injured audience praised Master Luo for his sense of justice and his nationalistic pride towards his people.